What is a Hardcore Hardtail?

 Hardcore or Aggressive Hardtail is the name given to any Mountain Bike that has no rear suspension, and has a geometry profile that is Long, Low and Slack!

-However if your looking for ultra light weight, Carbon Fibre, Cross Country (XC) Race Rockets, a Hardcore Hardtail is not for you.
-Sure these XC weapons could be classed as being hardcore machines, but they are not Hardcore Hardtails in the modern sense!
+If you’re looking for ultra-light weight, Carbon Fibre, Cross Country (XC) Race Rockets, a Hardcore Hardtail is probably not for you.
+Sure, these XC weapons could be classed as hardcore machines, but they are not Hardcore Hardtails in the modern sense!

-Hardcore Hardtails can be used for XC, but where they really excel is in the Steep and Deep.
-They push the envelope on what is possible on a bike without rear suspension, and are most at home on the kind of terrain more typically suited to long travel full suspensions bikes i.e., something and everything between Trail riding and full on Enduro racing (even Downhill).
+Hardcore Hardtails can be used for not only XC, but so much more!
+Unlike XC thoroughbreds they excel in the Steep and Deep.
+They push the envelope on what is possible on a bike without rear suspension, and are most at home on the kind of terrain more typically suited to long travel full suspensions bikes i.e., anything and everything between Trail riding and full on Enduro racing (even Downhill).

-We see Hardtail XC bikes as thoroughbred race steeds, their fantastic, but most mortals will quickly find both their and the bikes limits once out of that natural XC environment.
+We see Hardtail XC bikes as thoroughbred race steeds, their fantastic, and we love them but most riders other than the advanced or elite will quickly find the limits of both the bike and their own skills once you take it out of that natural XC environment.
 This isn't the case with a Hardcore Hardtail.

-Typically Hardcore Hardtails are made from either, Aluminium, Steel or Titanium (though there are some examples that are made from Carbon fibre), and these materials are partly one of the reasons why they are gaining more and more popularity among not only those new to Mountain Biking, but hardened Veterans too.
+Unlike most modern XC bikes, Hardcore Hardtails are typically made from either, Aluminium, Steel or Titanium (though there are some examples that are made from Carbon fibre), and these materials are partly one of the reasons why they are gaining more and more popularity among not only those new to Mountain Biking, but hardened Veterans too.

 By their very nature and inert tensile strengths Steel and Titanium frames can be made with relatively thin tubing while still retaining more than enough strength to produce a safe and viable bike.
-These thin tubes are important though as they produce compliance.
-I.e., they smooth out vibrations and the trail and mean you don't feel so beaten up after riding a frame made of these materials like you would have done on previous or older versions of Hardtail frames.
-Many of which used inferior materials, geometry and manufacturing processes.
+These thin tubes are important as they produce compliance, i.e., they smooth out vibrations and the trail meaning you don't feel so beaten up after a ride (like you may have done on older Hardtail frames, many of which used inferior materials, geometry and manufacturing processes).

 They say one bike can't do it all.
 That there is no quiver killer.
 Well that might be true, but we would argue the right Hardcore Hardtail would come pretty close!